vishals18/small_projects_to_show_I_have_worked_on_data_Science/README.md

-# find the datasets in the dataset folder and code in notebook.py
+# find the datasets in the datasets folder and code in notebook.py